lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 And by caching each package in your home directory, each version is truly only installed once on your local machine.

+> **Aside:** This is possible with [esm loader hooks](https://nodejs.org/api/esm.html#esm_loader_hooks).

 #### Improve stability when upgrading dependencies

 In theory, semantic versioning is supposed to protect you from upgrading a dependency to an incompatible version.

-However, in practise, since the version of every NPM package is manually entered it still leaves a lot up to human interpretation.
+However, in practice, since the version of every NPM package is manually entered it still leaves a lot up to human interpretation.

+So when you update dependencies to the latest versions within your existing constraints things can break unexpectedly.
+Particularly with large projects and several layers to the dependency tree.

-This is not the worst thing ever, but it would not be hard to bake in automatic versioning support for at least the most clear-cut cases.
-Particularly for typescript projects.
+Due to the nature of javascript it is impossible to eliminate this entirely, but it would not be hard to bake in automatic versioning support for at least the most clear-cut cases.
+Especially for typescript projects.

-#### Naturally deprecate stale and unsupported packages

-By forcing packages to declare all their dependencies upfront, it will naturally encourage maintained packages to rise and stale packages to fall in usage.

-It will help developers better identify the packages they should be using.

 #### Namespaces for all